 Close to where Windeby I was found, another bog body was unearthed.
 This time, it belonged to a middle-aged man who had been strangled with a hazel branch, and then placed in the bog on a stake.

 Bones of Windeby I temporarily on display at Archäologisches Landesmuseum. ( CC BY-SA 3.0 )

-The archaeologists turned to Tacitus to provide an explanation for the two bog bodies found at Windeby.
-According to the Roman historian, the Germanic tribes that lived beyond the Rhine had the custom of punishing wrong-doers by having their executed bodies staked in bogs.
-Therefore, it was thought that the two bog bodies belonged to an adulterous couple who were caught and punished.
+The archaeologists turned to the Roman historian Tacitus to provide an explanation for the two bog bodies found at Windeby.
+According to Tacitus, the Germanic tribes that lived beyond the Rhine had the custom of punishing wrong-doers by having their executed bodies staked in bogs.
+With this information in hand, for a long time researchers believed that the two bog bodies belonged to an adulterous couple who were caught and punished.